dist1ll/pomcpp/README.md

 This repository is an open-source implementation of a Multi-Agent Reinforcement Learning Agent that will participate in the NIPS 2018 [Pommerman challenge](https://www.pommerman.com/).
 For a full list of availble competitions this year at the NIPS conference, see the [competition track](https://nips.cc/Conferences/2018/CompetitionTrack).

+This repository also provides a re-implementation for the environment.
 This is how the C++ backend currently looks like:

 ![gif of the game](docs/gifs/07_03.gif)